 Recent milestones include her debut performance at Nighttown Cleveland, one of Cleveland's premier and longest standing jazz clubs, promoting her CD"Dawning."
-Barbara's songwriting and arranging skills are fast becoming evident as she released her second CD, Dawning, which is her first collection of her own original, eclectic, soulful, jazzy material, in July of 2012.
-The collection includes spoken word, swing, funky, as well as bossa rhythms, background harmony, and even some a cappella lines.
-Dawning has also been described by her fans as having a "world-music" feel.
-Her 1st CD "Joyous!” is a historical tribute to African American sacred music.
-“Joyous!” is bluesy, soulful, jazzy arrangements of familiar hymns and spirituals, a Magnificat by African American Catholic composer Leon Roberts, contemporary gospel, and West African traditional music.
+Barbara's songwriting and arranging skills are fast becoming evident with her release of "Dawning" (Copyright 2012, BMI), her first collection of original, eclectic, soulful, jazzy material.
+The collection includes spoken word, swinging, funky, as well as bossa rhythms, background harmony, and even some a cappella lines.
+"Dawning" has been described by her fans as having a "world-music" feel.
+Her 1st CD "Joyous!” is a historical tribute to African American sacred music, and is a collection of bluesy, soulful, jazzy arrangements of familiar hymns and spirituals, a Magnificat by African American Catholic composer Leon Roberts, contemporary gospel, and West African traditional music.
 "Dawning" is played regularly on the airwaves through podcasts, internet, satellite, and terrestrial radio in the UK, France, Australia, South Africa, Botswana, and Japan, as well as here in the US.
 Both "Joyous!" and "Dawning" can be purchased online!
 Please see the Discography tab on this website.

 In keeping with her behavior modification training experience, she created and successfully facilitated "School House Blues", a creative residency program for high school students, where she's had several years experience as an public school RN.
 School House Blues focuses on stress identification and management for students through a study of the blues of America.
 As an objective, students were helped to write their own blues songs!
 Please email her for information and availability.